-If you lived in Namibia instead of United States, you would:
+If you moved to Namibia from the United States, you would:

 MAKE 84.5% LESS MONEY EVERY YEAR

 UNITED STATES ($52,800.00 per capita)

 In United States, the GDP per capita is $52,800.00 per capita,

 while in Namibia, that number is $8,200.00 per capita.

 In United States, you (on average) will live to approximately 79.56.

 In Namibia, the average life expectancy is 51.85.

 UNITED STATES (12,186 kWh per capita)

 NAMIBIA (1,928 kWh per capita)